ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 already provide mechanisms to do so.
 This does not prevent however, further extensions enabling this.

+## Remote Monitoring Support

+Due to previous DDoS amplification attacks, mode 6 messages which have historically provided the ability for monitoring of servers SHOULD NOT be supported in the core of the protocol, however it may be provided as a separate extension specification.
+It is likely that even with a new version of the protocol middleboxes may continue to block this mode in default configurations into the future.

 # IANA Considerations

 This document makes no requests of IANA.